ethereum-optimism/community-hub/src/docs/developers/l2/new-fees.md

 - Or you can hide the formula behind a tooltip or an "Advanced" section and just display the estimated fee to users
    - For MVP: don't *need* to display the L1 or L2 fee
 - Might need to regularly refresh the L1 Fee and L2 Fee estimate to ensure it is accurate at the time the user sends it (e.g. they get the fee quote and leave for 12 hours then come back)
-   - Ideas: If the L1 fee quoted is > Xminutes old, could display a warning next to it
+   - Ideas: If the L1 fee quoted is > X minutes old, could display a warning next to it

 ## Common RPC Errors